 Daily Allowance Cover

-The Daily Allowance Cover is an add-on cover that provides travel allowance to cover day-to-day travel expenses in case the insured car is getting repaired at a garage.
-It compensates the car owner for any travel expenses incurred while the car was at the garage.
+The Daily Allowance Cover is an add-on cover that provides a travel allowance to cover day-to-day travel expenses in case the insured car is getting repaired at a garage.
+It compensates the car owner for any travel expenses incurred to hire a vehicle or use public transport while the car was at the network garage.
 However, this add-on cover applies only if the insured car is getting repaired at the network garage of the motor insurance company.

 The Passenger cover is an add-on cover that provides coverage for any medical expenses incurred by the passengers of the insured car in case of an accident.
 It covers the cost of hospitalization expenses, treatment expenses as well as ambulance fees.
 Moreover, it also provides compensation in case the accident results in the disability or death of a passenger.

 The Consumable cover is an add-on cover that reimburses the expenses incurred towards consumables items used in an insured car during repairs.
 It provides coverage for all the consumable items used while the car was being repaired.
-But even this add-on cover is not available for cars older than five years.
+These may include nuts & bolts, lubricants, grease, washers, engine oil, brake oil, screw, oil filter, bearing, etc. But even this add-on cover is not available for cars older than five years.

 Tyre Protect Cover

 A car insurance company does not pay for any damages or loss of the tyres if it is not arising out of an accident.
 The cost of repairing or replacing the tyres has to be borne by the car owner.
 This is where the ‘Tyre Protect’ cover can come in handy.

 The Tyre Protect cover reimburses any expenses incurred towards the repair or replacement of the tyres of the insured car.
 It ensures that the motor insurance company pays for tyre damages, such as puncture, in-tyre bulge, tyre cut, bursting of the tyre, etc.